larisagroza/MagentoConnectorBundle/Resources/doc/mapping_transformation_to_magento.rst

 Akeneo attribute group to Magento attribute group
 -------------------------------------------------
-In Akeneo, attribute groups are attached to attribute whereas in Magento, attribute group is the attached to the couple Attribute set and attribute.
+In Akeneo, attribute groups are attached to attribute whereas in Magento, attribute group is attached to the couple Attribute set and attribute.

 Adding attribute to attribute set procedure